Harphies/REST-API-TEMPLATE/README.md

 - Schema should be based on your application need
 - Important factors are:Read and Write frequency, relations,amount(size) of data

+## Schema Modelling Rules

+- As general rule, try to embed unless you have reasons not to do so.
+- If the objects you are going to embed may be accessed in a isolated way (it makes sense to access it out of the document context) you have a reason for not embedding.
+- If the array with embedded objects may grow in an unbounded way, you have another reason for not embedding.
+As a general rule, we should not embed more than a couple of hundreds of documents/objects neither more than a couple of thousands ObjectIDs.
+- Denormalize one or several fields of a document from the many side into the array in the one side (One-to-Many relationship) can save us some extra queries (application-level joins).
+IMO, denormalization is one of the keys to get the most out of this kind of databases.
+But, denormalization only makes sense if the denormalized field/s will be seldom updated.
+Otherwise, finding and updating all the instances is likely to overwhelm the savings that we get from denormalizing.
+So that, consider the read/write ratio for the field/s before denormalizing.
+- Don't be afraid of application-level joins.
+With the right indexing, they are barely more expensive than server-level joins.
+(Update: last MongoDB versions includes the \$lookup operator that allows us to do server-level JOINS, concretely LEFT OUTER JOINS)
+- And remember: Design your schemas the way through fit as well as possible your application's data access patterns.
+We want to structure our data to match the ways that our application queries and updates it.

 ## Things to consider for modelling relations

 - Use embedded documents if you got one-to-one or one-to-many relationships and no app or data size reason to split.
 - Use reference if data amount/size or application needs require it or for many-to-many relations.

 ## CRUD Operations

+- Create: Document creation and Importing documents
+  - insertOne()
+  - insertMany()
+  - insert()
+  - mongo import
+- Read : Reading/Quering documents with Operation : Accessing the required data efficiently
+  - Methods, Filters:range filter and Operators
+  - Query Operators
+    - Comparison
+    - Evaluation
+    - Logical
+    - Array
+    - Element
+    - Comments
+    - Geospatial
+  - Query Operator is for locating data
+  - Projection Operators is to modify data presentation
+    - \$
+    - \$ elemMatch
+    - \$meta
+    - \$slice